brandonkimchi/Custom-Shell/README.md

 | `find`     | Search for files in a specified directory.                                  |
 | `ld`       | List the contents of the current directory.                                 |
 | `ldr`      | Recursively list contents of the current directory and its subdirectories.  |

+Note:
+- Daemon processes are background services that start at boot time or when needed, running continuously to perform or manage system tasks and services without direct user interaction.
+- Backup directory must be set by the shell before calling backup
+  - setenv BACKUP_DIR=./[WHAT YOU WANT TO ZIP]
+  - e.g. setenv BACKUP_DIR=./files

 ---